maastrichtlawtech/awesome-legal-nlp/summaries/tran2019building.md

     - The loss function is composed from the four previous constraints.
 - <ins>Document Vector Composition</ins>
   - Given a document, they first obtain its phrase scores and its internal representations (phrase level, sentence level and document level encodings).
 Then, they compose the document vector by weighting the the document internal representations by its summary (thus "encoded summarization").
+- <ins>Query-Candidate Relevance Vector</ins>
+  - They compute the query-candidate relevance vector as the element-wise product of query vector and candidate vector.
+- <ins>Generating Text Summary</ins>
+  - In this phase, they generate a summary given a document by selecting and joining document phrases scored by the phrase scoring model.

+#### Lexical Matching